Install Eclipse IDE on Ubuntu

-Complete the steps below to install the Eclipse IDE
+Follow the steps below to install the Eclipse IDE on an Ubuntu system:

-- Go to Eclipse Official Download page and look for "Eclipse IDE for Enterprise Java Developers" and click on "Linux 64-bit".
+- Click on "Linux x86_64".
 You will be redirected to the download page.
 Click on the download link.

-- Next, open the terminal and navigate to the directory where you have downloaded the file.
-For this example, I have downloaded the file in Downloads directory.
+- Next, open a terminal and navigate to the directory where you downloaded the file.
+In this example, I placed the file in the Downloads directory:

-- Next, unzip the downloaded tar.gz file using the command given in the example below:
+- Next, extract the downloaded tar.gz file using the command provided in the example below:

-- Next move the unzipped eclipse folder to /opt location.
+- Next, move the extracted Eclipse folder to the /opt location using this command:

-- Next save the file and run following command on the terminal.
-This will automatically install this desktop file on your Ubuntu/Linux system.
+- Next, save the file and run the following command in the terminal.
+This will automatically install the desktop file on your Ubuntu/Linux system:

 sudo mv eclipse /opt